digitalpalidictionary/digitalpalidictionary.github.io/src/kobo.md

 It contains all DPD headwords, as well as all the deconstructed compounds in the Vinayapiṭaka and early part of the Suttapiṭaka, and recognizes all inflected forms with a single click.

+⚠️ Update: There seems to be some glitch with the released version, not recognizing inflections properly.

 ## Installation

 (1) Download the latest version of **dpd-kobo.zip** from **[this page on GitHub](https://github.com/digitalpalidictionary/digitalpalidictionary/releases)**.